rootstrap/blog/content/Patterns for maintainable Rails applications. Part I - Ignacio Pérez.md

 A Form Object takes care of the creation of multiple models, attributes mapping and contextual validations.
 We can define one form object for each form in the frontend.
 They give more flexibility to the frontend as we can map fields in the forms to the attributes of the records in the database.
 In addition, the pattern helps to respect the Single Responsibility Principle by removing logic from our models or controllers.

 Regarding validations, it's important to make a clear distinction between **data integrity validations** and **contextual validations**.
-The former are tied to the constraints defined in our database schema and, as they are related to how a model is always persisted, they should stay in the model.
-The latter consist in validations that are important only in the context of a particular form flow, becoming part of the business logic defined for it, so they should go in the form object.
+The former is tied to the constraints defined in our database schema and, as they are related to how a model is always persisted, they should stay in the model.
+The latter consists of validations that are important only in the context of a particular form flow, becoming part of the business logic defined for it, so they should go in the form object.
 This, for example, allows us to easily require fields in one form that are not necessary in others and ensure that some validations will still be applied for every record created, even if this doesn't happen through a form.

 Any changes needed to the forms in the frontend will also be much easier to implement as we should only need to modify the related form object, and any new form related to a model may simply require extending our code.